DNNCommunity/DNNDocs/README.md

 ```

 ## Running the DNN Docs Project Locally
-You should now be able to run the development version of the docs locally with the following command:
+You should now be able to build and run the development version of the docs locally with the following command:

 ```
-docfx --serve
+docfx build --serve
 ```

 The first time, the compilation process could take quite a while.
 You may see a couple of warning messages.
 Eventually, you should see a message similar to: